hijasahamed/Time-Table-Generator/README.md

 ## Technical Specifications

 - **Frontend**: Developed using Flutter for a seamless cross-platform experience.
-- **Backend**: Choose between Firebase or SQLite for data storage, based on project requirements.
+- **Backend**: Developed using firebase for realtime data management.

 ## Getting Started